Battle Creek, Michigan: History

 W. K. Kellogg had worked for his brother in a variety of capacities at the B.C.
 Sanitarium.
 Tired of living in the shadow of his brother John Harvey Kellogg, he struck out on his own, going to the boom-towns surrounding the oilfields in Oklahoma as a broom salesman.
 Having failed, he returned to work as an assistant to his brother.
-While working at the sanitariums' laboratory, W.K. spilled liquefied cornmeal on a heating device that cooked the product and rendered it to flakes.
+While working at the sanitariums' laboratory, W. K. spilled liquefied cornmeal on a heating device that cooked the product and rendered it to flakes.
 He tasted the flakes and added milk to them.
-He was able to get his brother to allow him to give some of the product to some of the patients at the sanitarium, and the patients' demand for the product exceeded his expectations to the point that W.K made the decision to leave the sanitarium.
+He was able to get his brother to allow him to give some of the product to some of the patients at the sanitarium, and the patients' demand for the product exceeded his expectations to the point that W. K. made the decision to leave the sanitarium.
 Along with some investors, he built a factory to satisfy the demand for his "corn flakes".

 It was during this time of going their separate ways for good that Dr. John Harvey Kellogg sued his brother for copyright infringement.
-The U.S. Supreme court ruled in W.K.
-Kellogg's favor, due to the greater sales and public profile of W.K.
-Kellogg's company.
+The U.S. Supreme court ruled in W. K. Kellogg's favor, due to the greater sales and public profile of W. K. Kellogg's company.

 Inspired by Kellogg's innovation, C. W. Post invented Grape-Nuts and founded his own cereal company in the town.
 Battle Creek has been nicknamed "the Cereal City."

 In the turbulent 1960s, Battle Creek was not immune to the racial issues of the day.
-Dr. Martin Luther King spoke here, as did Sen. Hubert Humphrey, President L.B.
-Johnson, and Heavyweight Champion of the world Muhammad Ali.
+Dr. Martin Luther King spoke here, as did Sen. Hubert Humphrey, President Lyndon B. Johnson, and Heavyweight Champion of the world Muhammad Ali.
 African Americans were subjected to "stop and frisk" procedures while walking, and housing covenants were in full force.
 No Blacks worked in the school systems, and only a few Blacks held mid-level manager posts in the local corporate sector.
 The Federal government sector was better at the Federal Center, and less so at the local Veterans' Administration Hospital.

-The Black Recondos, a group formed from the local young adult council of the NAACP, forced the local board of education to hire Black teachers and administrative personnel, under the threat of removing every black student from their public schools.
-They also forced the chief of police to allow Black Recondos to intervene in arrests and gave them the authority to take black law breakers into their custody instead of the local police.
-This caused the second strike of a police force in U.S. history.
-The officers were fired and the strike was ended.